OpenHD/Documentation/general/faq.md

 #### Which RC protocols are supported?

-The AirPi can send SUMD/Graupner, IBUS/FlySky, SRXL/Multiplex, and Mavlink to the flight controller board.

-If you are using Mavlink for both RC and telemetry you will only need to wire 1 pair of UART wires between the AirPi and the flight controller.
+We reduced the RC protocols down to only MAVlink, because nearly every hardware supports Mavlink.

 #### Which telemetry protocols are supported?

-Mavlink, FrSky, LTM, Vector, and a few others will work with the OSD.

-Mavlink supports 2-way communication in OpenHD, which means you can connect a GCS to the ground station and the GCS can change the flight controller settings \(for Ardupilot in this case\).
+We reduced the telemetry protocols down to only MAVlink, because nearly every hardware supports Mavlink Telemetry.

 #### What is an AirPi / GroundPi?

-This is a shorter way to refer to which Raspberry Pi is transmitting video and which one is transmitting RC and/or uplink telemetry.
+This is a shorter way to refer to which SBC is transmitting video and which one is transmitting RC and/or uplink telemetry.

-They are configured a bit differently depending on their role, and it is critical for each one to know what it is supposed to be doing.
-At the moment this is determined by looking for a Raspberry Pi camera or a file called /boot/air.txt, if either are found the system knows it is supposed to act as an AirPi and will configure itself accordingly.
+Both are using the same images.

 #### How about Circular vs. Linear polarized antennas?